Town Service Changes

 - The Public Works Department at 50 E. Gulley Ave. will be closed to the public and is only open for deliveries.

-- Parks will remain open, but playgrounds are closed at Speer Park and Pollard Park.
+- Parks are open, and playgrounds will open in line with Orange County Parks & Recreation.
 Park visitors are urged to maintain proper social distancing of at least six feet.

 - Processing of right-of-way permits will continue but will only be accepted electronically by emailing email@example.com.
 Visit https://oaklandfl.gov/638/Right-of-Way-Permits for the form and instructions.